Integration Guide

 Security Considerations

-When setting up webhook integrations between Clerk and HookFlo, keep these security best practices in mind:
+When setting up webhook integrations between Clerk and HookFlo, keep these security best practices in mind:- Protect your signing secret: Never expose the Clerk signing secret in client-side code

 - Validate all webhooks: Always use the signing secret to verify webhook authenticity